engineering and computer science offered at

 professionals and organizations

-Graduate Programs at USC Viterbi
+Master's & Doctoral Programs at the USC Viterbi School of Engineering

 The Viterbi School of Engineering is one of the oldest professional schools on the USC campus and is consistently ranked as a top ten graduate school for engineering & computer science by U.S. News & World Report.